Speijker/Arch54/03-Lutris&StarCitizen.md

 Also visit the org's discord: their #tech-desk has amazing people to help

 ### notes:
-- the install link in their LUG-helper script was broken: the button on Lutris.net works though!
+- ~~the install link in their LUG-helper script was broken: the button on Lutris.net works though!~~ ^ This was fixed
--
+- You may need to play with "prefer system libraries" in the wine runner options in Lutris (off for install, on to play, or vice versa).